-Due to the ongoing Covid-19 pandemic the Clinical Health Psychology service has amended its service provision to meet with current safety guidelines.
+Due to the ongoing COVID-19 pandemic the Clinical Health Psychology service has amended its service provision to meet with current safety guidelines.
 In order to reduce the risk to you and our staff we are offering appointments on a virtual basis (phone or zoom video link) with limited in person appointments managed in line with current COVID-19 Infection and Prevention Control guidelines.
-Group programmes have been suspended and will be offered virtually in due course.
+Group programmes are currently offered virtually via zoom.
 We continue to review our service provision in line with emerging government and NHS guidance.
 Should you have any questions in relation to accessing the service please do not hesitate to contact us.

 Psychological services are offered to adults who are experiencing psychological difficulties resulting from their physical health condition and its associated treatment/management.
 Services are offered to people with cardiology, diabetes, oncology, pain, renal and respiratory conditions.

 Our service also includes a service for Young Adults (18 to 26 years) living with diabetes.